High School Student Resume Templates (+ Writing Tips)

 As seen in:*Foot Note

-Example of a resume for high school student with no experience
+Example resume for a high school student with no experience

-This resume for a high school student highlights your career objective, summary of qualifications, skills and professional skills, above work history and education.
-Its main purpose is to show the hiring manager what you can do.
+This high school resume highlights career objectives, a summary of qualifications and professional skills, above work history and education.
+In doing so, the hiring manager can quickly gauge the transferable skills that this student has to offer.

 High school resume example with volunteer experience